Generic name: meperidine (oral/injection) [ me-PER-i-deen ]

 Meperidine may also be used for purposes not listed in this medication guide.

-You should not use meperidine if you are allergic to it, or if you have severe asthma or breathing problems.
+You should not use meperidine if you are allergic to it, or if you have:

 Do not use meperidine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.